21 Best Nonprofit Leadership Retreat Facilitators (2026)

 Stonehill Consulting Group provides board development and retreat facilitation for nonprofit organisations.
 Their services include strategic planning support, governance training, and team development sessions designed to strengthen board performance and organisational effectiveness.

-Best For.
-Nonprofits seeking board-focused retreat facilitation combined with governance consulting.
+Best for: nonprofits seeking board-focused retreat facilitation combined with governance consulting.

 20. NYC Meeting Facilitators

-Best For.
-New York-based nonprofits seeking affordable, flexible retreat facilitation.
+Best for: New York-based nonprofits seeking affordable, flexible retreat facilitation.

 21. CauseMic

-Best For.
-Growth-focused nonprofits seeking facilitation that integrates fundraising strategy with board development.
+Best for: growth-focused nonprofits seeking facilitation that integrates fundraising strategy with board development.

-Comparison Table
+Provider Comparison

 Provider